tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/NgsDataDownloadQc/lessons/lesson1.md

 - Transcribed into complementary DNA, and amplified
 - Adapters are added to attach to flowcell
 - Sequence of the fragments is determined using fluorescently tagged nucleotides
-  - They emit a colored light signal when they attach to a base on the fragment being sequences
+  - They emit a colored light signal when they attach to a base on the fragment

 ![](../images/viral_ngs.png)